Will McDowell-White

-William McDowell-White (born 13 April 1998) is an Australian professional basketball player for the New Zealand Breakers of the National Basketball League (NBL).
-He is listed at 6'5" (1.96 m) tall, and 185 lbs.
-(84 kg) in weight.
+William McDowell-White (born 13 April 1998) is an Australian professional basketball player for JL Bourg of the LNB Pro A and the EuroCup.
+He debuted in the NBL in 2016 with the Sydney Kings before playing two seasons in Germany and then two seasons in the NBA G League.
+He joined the Breakers in 2021.

 Early life and career

 McDowell-White was born in Brisbane, into a family of Indigenous Australian (Arrernte) descent.
-His father, Darryl, played Australian rules football at the professional level, for the Brisbane Bears/Lions over a 14-year career, which included three AFL premierships and 268 senior games.
-William grew up playing Australian rules football for Coorparoo, and was placed in the Brisbane Lions talent academy, at the age of 13.
-Despite seemingly heading down the same career path as his father, William surprised many, when he decided to focus on basketball, and gave up playing football at the age of 15.
+His father, Darryl White, played Australian rules football for the Brisbane Bears/Lions, where he won three AFL premierships.
+McDowell-White grew up playing Australian rules football for Coorparoo and was placed in the Brisbane Lions talent academy at the age of 13.
+At age 15, he decided to focus on basketball.

 In 2014 and 2016, McDowell-White played in the SEABL for the Brisbane Spartans.
 He re-joined the Spartans in 2017 with their move to the QBL.

-In 2016, McDowell-White played in the Nike Hoop Summit and attended Fresno State University, but failed to get academically eligible to play for the Bulldogs.
+After failing to get academically eligible to play for the Fresno State Bulldogs in 2016, McDowell-White returned to Australia.

 Professional career

-Sydney Kings
+Sydney Kings (2016–2017)

 In December 2016, McDowell-White joined the Sydney Kings of Australia's NBL as a development player for the rest of the 2016–17 season.

-Brose Bamberg / Baunach Young Pikes
+Brose Bamberg / Baunach Young Pikes (2017–2019)

 McDowell-White signed a four-year deal with Brose Bamberg, of the Basketball Bundesliga, which is Germany's top division, in July 2017.
 He was later assigned to Baunach Young Pikes, the farm team of Brose Bamberg, for the 2017–18 season's German 2nd Division season.
 He was recalled to Brose Bamberg, on 17 December.
 In the 2017–18 season, while playing for Baunach, he was named the ProA Young Player of the Year.
 After testing the waters for the 2018 NBA draft, McDowell-White returned to Brose Bamberg for the 2018–19 season.
 He spent most of the season with Baunach again.

 In May 2019, McDowell-White had a one-game stint with the Southern Districts Spartans in the QBL.